 - If you want to go to both parks during regular or peak season, then the Multiday Tickets will be a better deal (also cheaper through this link than booking straight from Disneyland’s website).

-- Don’t bother going for the park hopper tickets – you won’t have time to visit both parks in one day, especially if you don’t have FASTPASS.
+- Parkhopper ticket?
+Don’t bother with the park hopper tickets – you won’t have time to visit both parks in one day, especially if you don’t have FASTPASS.

 3. Nature, Beach and National Parks